 - People recently in this location – Most recent location

 - Those traveling in this location – Most recent location BUT home is over 125 miles away

-For example, a personal injury law firm can target people who are in a hospital.
+For example, a personal injury law firm can target people who have recently been in a hospital.
 All you need is the hospital’s address.

-When I get served (receive) one of their ads I can click on it, and find out how they targeting their audiences.
+When I get served (receive) one of their ads I click on it, and find out how they are targeting their audiences.
 For example, if you’re a dentist you can find out who other local dentists are after which helps you in defining your strategy.

 It seems I had liked the Nike branded Facebook Page a while back, and they hypertargeted me based on this brand affiliation.
 You can do the same once you identify what brands your customers are interested in.

 The “Inurl” Google search operator helps you find pages on a site that has your targeted search term in the URL, and the second term in content on a website.

-For example, if you want to get in front of the Meeting Professionals International Association (MPI) you can target an audience with an interest on @MPI who have a job title Meeting Planner.
+For example, if you are a keynote speaker and want to get in front of the Meeting Professionals International Association (MPI) you can target an audience with an interest on @MPI who have a job title Meeting Planner.
 Then use the suggestions tool to find who else might these people have in common.